 The Maximum count of valid exclusive promotions per category to apply in a request defines how many exclusive promotions with the same category can be applied at the same time.
 This means that even if there are several applicable exclusive promotions with the same campaign category, only the defined number will be redeemed.
 The maximum value is the value of the Maximum count of valid exclusive promotions to apply in a request.
 This setting is optional.

 You can set up discounts that should be applied separately (exclusively) without combining them with other discounts.
 You can also add discounts that will be jointly applied with all other campaigns.

 Campaigns with a category set to Never stackable (Exclusive) are campaigns that are not stacked with other campaigns.
 If an incentive from an exclusive campaign is redeemed with incentives from other campaigns, only the exclusive one will be applied.
 However, incentives from an exclusive campaign can be redeemed with incentives from other exclusive campaigns or joint campaigns.
 If the customer wants to use two or more exclusive discounts, Voucherify will apply them according to the sorting rules and within the Maximum count of valid exclusive promotions to apply in a request limit.
 This setting is useful if you have one campaign with a large discount that you do not want to combine with other incentives.

 Campaigns with a category set to Always Stackable (Joint) are always applied regardless of the exclusivity of other campaigns.
-This setting is useful if you have low-cost promotions or free samples, gift vouchers, or pay with points option that you want to apply with other promotions.
+This setting is useful if you have low-cost promotions, or free samples, gift vouchers, or pay with points option that you want to apply with other promotions.
 This way, even if an exclusive promotion applies, the customer can still use points or a gift voucher to pay for the order.